Dr. Ray Mitchell, Dean of the Georgetown University School of Medicine

-As the son of two wonderful parents from South west Virgina who did not attend college, spending my early years on a tobacco farm, I found inspiration outside my family.
-In a different time and place, My mom would have been the doctor I am convinced.
-My education and most of growing up was in Western North Carolina and a wonderful Pediatrician became a role model.
+As the son of two wonderful parents from Southwest Virginia who did not attend college, spending my early years on a tobacco farm, I found inspiration outside my family.
+In a different time and place, my mom would have been the doctor I am convinced.
+My education and most of growing up were in Western North Carolina and a wonderful Pediatrician became a role model.

-After attending the University of North Carolina –I applied and was accepted off a wait list to the School of Medicine at UNC- where my aspirations were affirmed.
+After attending the University of North Carolina –I applied and was accepted off a waitlist to the School of Medicine at UNC- where my aspirations were affirmed.
 The clinical education at that institution varied from traditional to a wonderful exposure to multiple rural opportunities through the Area Health Education Centers.
-It was in Tarrboro, NC that I met a group of primary care physicians trained in combined Medicine-Pediatrics There were only two of those programs in the country at the time.
+It was in Tarboro, NC that I met a group of primary care physicians trained in combined Medicine-Pediatrics.
+There were only two of those programs in the country at the time.
 I was inspired to complete that training also at N.C.
-Memorial Hospital in Chapel- on a Health Professions Scholarship with the United States Air force.
-The Air Force brought me to Washington, DC- where I met some wonderful alumni form Georgetown, Met my wife, Completed a fellowship in Rheumatology and realized I loved to teach.
+Memorial Hospital in Chapel Hill on a Health Professions Scholarship with the United States Air Force.
+The Air Force brought me to Washington, DC- where I met some wonderful alumni from Georgetown, met my wife, completed a fellowship in Rheumatology, and realized I loved to teach.

 When I went to work for the Jesuits at Georgetown, I realized that “cura personalis” care of the whole person- resonated with why I entered medicine.
-I spent 10 years as a program director in Internal medicine and created another Medicine Pediatrics Combined residency at Georgetown – bringing the total of those residencies to over 100 nationwide.
-I maintained a clinical practice in Adults and children with Autoimmune disease and taught medicine and pediatric, drawing much reward from mentoring young medical students and Residents.
+I spent 10 years as a program director in Internal Medicine and created another Medicine-Pediatrics combined residency at Georgetown – bringing the total of those residencies to over 100 nationwide.
+I maintained a clinical practice in Adults and children with Autoimmune disease and taught medicine and pediatrics, drawing many rewards from mentoring young medical students and Residents.

-I first came to the Dean’s side as an Associate Dean for clinical education which brought my experience to mentoring other clerkship directors at the University and at our affiliates, I guess the transition for all of us as teachers is how do we grow more who have a passion for teaching.
+I first came to the Dean’s side as an Associate Dean for clinical education, which brought my experience to mentoring other clerkship directors at the University and at our affiliates.
+I guess the transition for all of us as teachers is how do we grow more teachers who have a passion for teaching?

 When the Dean’s job opened up- it seemed a daunting challenge to me, but I stepped up because there were things I felt we could improve for students and residents.
 Now I have been in that leadership role entering my 17th year- perhaps the 5th longest sitting dean in the AAMC.